RecipesLearn

 brisket fat ground up

-You can spend as much time as you’d like here when using a knife but as the fat comes up in temperature it will start to smear and become a pain to work with.
+You can spend as much time as you’d like here but as the fat comes up in temperature it will start to smear and become a pain to work with.

 As you trim, transfer to your stock pot.